492/642

 Having a cache hit ensures the fastest possible delivery of content to end users.

-Akamai has documentation on how to interpret the X-Cache
+Akamai has documentation on how to interpret the X-Cache and X-Cache-Remote headers.

 Maximum possible points